mermaid-js/mermaid/docs/mermaidAPI.md

 It is is then up to the user of the API to make use of the svg, either insert it somewhere in the page or do something completely different.

-In addition to the render function, a number of behavioral options are available.
+In addition to the render function, a number of behavioral configuration options are available.

 ## Configuration